-Inspired by art’s potential to elicit critical conversation and generate new ideas, Ballroom Marfa has launched Marfa Dialogues, an initiative to bring together voices reflective of the many perspectives of our diverse community.
-Please join us in Marfa for our inaugural event, where we will address some of the pressing and complex issues that confront all of us who live in the border region that joins and divides the United States and Mexico.
+Inspired by art’s potential to elicit critical conversation and generate new ideas, Ballroom Marfa launched Marfa Dialogues, an initiative to bring together voices reflective of the many perspectives of our diverse community.
+Marfa Dialogues aims to discover new perspectives on social issues by examining them through the lens of artistic practice.
+During our inaugural event, we addressed some of the pressing and complex issues that confront all of us who live in the border region that joins and divides the United States and Mexico.

 The Marfa Dialogues is funded and supported in part by The Washington Spectator; Kay Taylor Burnett; The Brown Foundation, Inc., Houston; the Texas Commission on the Arts; John Thornton; Fredericka Hunter; and Ballroom Marfa members.
 Tremendous gratitude to the Thunderbird Hotel for their in-kind support.